tanboonjoon/main/docs/DeveloperGuide.md

 Use case ends.

 <!-- A0140037W -->
-### Use case : Clear all tasks from taskforce storage permanently(clear)
+### Use case : Clear task list (clear)

 **MSS:**

-1. User will enter clear to clear the save data completely.
+1. User will enter clear to clear the save data.
 2. The system will display a confirmation dialog.
-3. User will press enter to comfirm clear.
-4. The system will display 'TaskForce data has been cleared' .
+3. If user response "Okay", the system will display 'TaskForce data has been cleared'.

-Use case ends

-**Extension:**
-1a.
-User will cancel to reject clear.
-> The system will display 'Clear operation canceled!' .
+4. If user response "Cancel", the system will display 'Clear operation canceled!'.

 Use case ends